 The protective tools detection module consists of two parts.
-On one side, there is a RGB visual camera for monitoring of the place in front of the terminal, and on the other side there is a computer acceleration module for data evaluation (Neural Compute Stick 2).
+On one side, there is a RGB visual camera for monitoring the area in front of the terminal, and on the other side, there is a computer acceleration module for data evaluation (Neural Compute Stick 2).